Lodgical1/Fortnite-Mapping-Verions-Chapter-3/README.md

 Reminder: Fortnite Platform Mappings do not matter it will always show the same files

 # Announcement
 Since C3S4 is rumord to end Chapter 3 I will be making a new repository for Chapter 4.
-Sorry that this repository is not so big
+Sorry that this repository is not so big although the link is coming soon.

 # Chapter 3 Season 4
 | Mapping Version                  	     |		    Link to Mapping          |  Mapping Platform |